-I know that people don’t change.
-Well they do change, but you can’t change them.
-You can make them cower like my larger, younger brother, Timmy made me cower.
+I know people don’t change.
+Well, they do change, but you can’t change them.
+You can make them cower like my larger, younger brother Timmy made me cower.

 I remember when I was a kid and I got a G.I.
 Joe action figure for Christmas and Timmy got a Six Million Dollar man action figure.
 He wanted them to work together.
 I wanted my G.I.
 Joe to have adventures on his own.
 Timmy took my G.I.
 Joe away from me.
-When I tried to get it back he punched me.
+When I tried to get it back, he punched me.
 He kept punching me, until I stopped trying.

-The mind races, why is Timmy coming today?
+The mind races.
+Why is Timmy coming today?
 I need time to talk to Anna!
 He was supposed to come tomorrow!

-“No, it’s ok… I understand,” I stammer.
-“Listen…” I begin.
+“No, it’s okay… I understand,” I stammer.
+“Listen—”

-Then, a soft knock at the door, immediately followed by a louder one as the door swings open.
+A soft knock at the door immediately followed by a louder one interrupts me, as the door swings open.

-“Oh I’m sorry!”
+“Oh, I’m sorry!”
 Timmy says as he glides into the room, his eyes on Anna.

 She looks at him like a trapped animal.
 He is taller than me and more handsome.
-His skin is darker than mine and his jaw more chiseled.
+His skin is darker than mine, and his jaw more chiseled.
 The ladies usually swoon.

 “I thought you were coming later today,” I say, not bothering to disguise the irritation in my voice.

-“Oh I’m sorry bro, but I had to talk to you about something that really can’t wait,” He says, putting the back of his hand on his forehead as if he just ran five miles to get here rather than drive his expensive sedan.
+“Oh, I’m sorry bro, but I had to talk to you about something that really can’t wait.”
+He puts the back of his hand on his forehead as if he just ran five miles to get here rather than drove his expensive sedan.
 He stops as if remembering something and smiles at Anna.
-“Plus mom said that Anna was coming by and I wanted to catch her and say hello,”
+“Plus, Mom said Anna was coming by, and I wanted to catch her and say hello.”

-I want to jump out of the bed and strangle him, but I am sure you need two working arms for that.
+I want to jump out of the bed and strangle him, but I’m sure you need two working arms for that.

 Timmy looks around, takes a seat on Deathwatch, and looks expectantly at Anna.
 Anna looks at him with undisguised dread on her face, then back at me.

-“I have to go,” She says.
+“I have to go,” she says.

-“No wait!”
-I say lurching forward, reaching out with my left hand.
+“No, wait!”
+I say, lurching forward, reaching out with my left hand.

 She looks at my immobile right arm, realization crossing her face.
 Her features soften.

-“I really do need to go,” She says again glancing at Timmy.
+“I really do need to go,” she says again, glancing at Timmy.

 I lean back in bed, defeated.
 This is my last chance.
 How do I want this to end?
-I want her to be free, I want to be loved, not demand it.
+I want her to be free.
+I want to be loved, not demand it.

 “I am sorry… I just want you to be happy… Please forgive me,” I say as I briefly close my eyes.